instituutnederlandsetaal/galahad-taggers-dockerized/readme.md

-# galahad-taggers-dockerized
+# galahad-taggers
-GaLAHaD Taggers Dockerized provides a unified interface for linguistic annotation taggers to be added to GaLAHaD or to be run on their own.
-Tagger are containerized and can be accessed with an API in order to tag documents.
-Documents are queued and sent to a callback server once tagged.
+*GaLAHaD Taggers* provides a unified interface for automatic linguistic enrichment, compatible with GaLAHaD or for stand-alone use.
+Taggers run in Docker containers and can be accessed via a REST API.
+There is support for CPU & GPU tagging as well as multi-threaded tagging.
+Documents are queued and sent to a (GaLAHaD-like) callback server once tagged, or stay at the tagger when in stand-alone mode

+This repository refers to tagger models that have already been trained and are ready to be used in production.
+To train models, see [galahad-train-battery](https://github.com/INL/galahad-train-battery).

 [![Development images to Docker](https://github.com/INL/galahad-taggers-dockerized/actions/workflows/dev-to-docker.yml/badge.svg)](https://github.com/INL/galahad-taggers-dockerized/actions/workflows/dev-to-docker.yml)
 [![Production images to Docker](https://github.com/INL/galahad-taggers-dockerized/actions/workflows/prod-to-docker.yml/badge.svg)](https://github.com/INL/galahad-taggers-dockerized/actions/workflows/prod-to-docker.yml)